kamilrzechowski/Gemma/README.md

 # Gemma
-Gemma is a project of smart flowerpot.
+Gemma is a project of smart, speaking flowerpot for childrens.

 ## Folders
 **Android** - contains sourse code used for builing a Bluetooth comuniction plugin for Unity Android.